Trade Forex Trading

 Factors to Consider When Setting Stop Loss Orders

-Most important question is how close or how far this stop loss order should be from the price where you opened the FX trade position.
+Most crucial question is how close or how far this stop loss order should be from the price where you opened the FX trade position.
 Where you set the stop loss order will depend on several factors:

 Since there aren't any rules cast and set in a stone as to where you as a trader should set these stop loss order levels on a chart, we follow general guidelines that are used to help put these stop loss order levels correctly.